sunsibar/docs-software_devel/book/software_devel/99_docker/02_getting_started.md

  <figcaption>Portainer Web Interface</figcaption>
 </figure>

-If you prefer the command line, you can also connect to the Duckiebot via secure shell:
+If you prefer to use the command line, you can also connect to the Duckiebot via secure shell:

     $ ssh ![USER_NAME]@![DUCKIEBOT_NAME].local

 Note: Any Docker command can also be run remotely by using the hostname flag, `-H ![DUCKIEBOT_NAME]`.
 You should not need to open an SSH connection simply to run a Docker command.

-## Changing WIFI Access Point and PSK
+## Changing the WiFi Access Point and PSK

-Insert the Duckiebot's Micro SD card into the adapter and insert it into the computer.
+Run the following command from your laptop to reconfigure the default WiFi credentials:

-The drive should be mounted under `/media/![USER]/root`.
+    $ curl -w "\n" -d '{"ssid":"[WIFI_SSID]", "psk":"[PASSWORD]"}' \

-Open the `/media/![USER]/root/etc/wpa_supplicant/wpa_supplicant.conf` file and update the `ssid` and `psk` fields.
+         -H "Content-Type: application/json" \

-Save the file and unmount the drive, then insert the SD card into the Raspberry Pi and power on the Duckiebot.
+         -X POST [DUCKIEBOT_NAME]:8080/connect

 ## Testing the camera